raml-org/raml-spec/versions/raml-10/raml-10.md

 ###### Conflicting Properties

-Conflicting properties are the properties, which can not coexist in the same Object at the same time.
+Conflicting properties are the properties that cannot coexist in the same Object.

-In the following example both "type" and "properties" _Properties_ can coexist with each other, but the "enum" _Property_ cannot coexist with both "type" and "properties".
+In the following example, both "type" and "properties" _Properties_ can coexist, but the "enum" _Property_ cannot coexist with both "type" and "properties".

 <pre style="background-color:#111;">
 <font color="white">color:</font>